Rabbit Logo

 The ships the Artifact produces are called singleships.
 They are small, fast, and capable enough to operate independently in interplanetary space.
 They are not mass-produced in any sense that a human engineer would recognize: each one is subtly different from the others, as though designed for the individual who received it, though no one has been able to confirm this is intentional rather than manufacturing variance.

-Each singleship comes with an AI system that serves as executive officer.
+Each singleship comes with an AI executive officer.
 The XO does not have a persistent identity separate from the ship — it does not name itself, does not accumulate relationships, does not appear to have preferences.
 What it has is competence.
-It runs the ship's systems, executes the captain's orders with judgment and efficiency, handles navigation and tactical calculations, and manages the crewdroids.
-Captains who trust it report that it is the best officer they've ever worked with.
-Captains who don't trust it don't seem to last long.
+It translates the captain's high-level orders — “plot course to Mars Orbit,” “raise shields,” “engage that target” — into the continuous stream of low-level control commands that actually fly the ship: throttle curves, heading adjustments, weapon fire timing, shield management, and resource allocation.
+The captain decides what to do; the XO decides how to do it.

 The Artifact Drive